cozy/cozy-drive/README.md

 ```

 You can now run the watch task and your project will hot-reload each times a cozy-ui source file is touched.

+[Cozy-client-js] is our API library that provides an unified API on top of the cozy-stack.
+If you need to develop / hack cozy-client-js in parallel of your application, you can use the same trick that we used with [cozy-ui]: yarn linking.

 ### Tests